coff33ninja/IoT-Inventory-Oracle/README.md

 ### vs. Traditional Inventory Apps
 - **AI-Powered**: Natural language control instead of forms and menus
+- **Universal Support**: Electronics, computers, tools, and general items in one system
+- **Smart Relationships**: Automatically links related components and tracks compatibility
-- **Project-Centric**: Built for makers who build things, not just store parts
+- **Project-Centric**: Built for makers, builders, and creators who build things
 - **Context-Aware**: Remembers your projects and suggests optimizations
-- **Auto-Categorization**: No manual data entry - AI handles the tedious work

 ### vs. Simple Spreadsheets
 - **Intelligent Search**: Find components by project, compatibility, or usage
+- **Component Relationships**: Track which items work together or require each other
 - **Market Intelligence**: Real-time pricing and supplier recommendations
 - **Project Integration**: See which components are used where
-- **AI Assistance**: Get help with technical questions and project planning
+- **AI Assistance**: Get help with technical questions and build planning

 ### vs. Generic Project Management
-- **Hardware-Focused**: Designed specifically for electronics and IoT projects
+- **Hardware-Focused**: Designed for electronics, computers, and physical builds
 - **Component Allocation**: Track physical inventory usage across projects
-- **Technical AI**: Understands electronics, compatibility, and coding
+- **Technical AI**: Understands electronics, PC compatibility, and coding
-- **Maker Workflow**: Optimized for the build-test-iterate cycle
+- **Universal Workflow**: Optimized for IoT projects, PC builds, and general making
+- **Smart Compatibility**: Checks component compatibility and suggests improvements

 ## 🔧 Troubleshooting